liamthomas1/comp3000/README.md

 This is done for the university of plymouth during my last year project which is called box in the box which was going be a vr game but accessablity become a big factor for the changes of the project

+New update
+Box in the box or box in a box has been update with remove of the vr setting and into a new setting the code that you can use which is create by me allow anyone to set a level where you can create a game using the play speed to see if they are going the right speed to pick up the object

 Create by Liam